 Welcome Aboard the Magellan Explorer

-The ship is being built to the latest Polar Code specifications and carries a Polar Class 6 ice-class (Lloyd’s Register PC6).
+The ship has been built to the latest Polar Code specifications and carries a Polar Class 6 ice-class (Lloyd’s Register PC6).
 For comfortable navigation, the ship features stabilizers; for maneuverability, she features bow and stern thrusters.
 For safety in navigation, there is an ice-detecting radar.
 And to reduce the environmental footprint, the vessel is equipped with an energy-recovery system that recycles the heat produced by the engines to warm up the ship and its water supply.

 · Retractable stabilizers